 Rail

-The horizontal pieces of a face frame or door frame and are paired with stiles for a complete cabinet frame.
+The horizontal pieces of a face frame or door frame are paired with stiles for a complete cabinet frame.

 Stile